Gloria (Kendrick Lamar and SZA song)

-"Gloria" is a song by rapper Kendrick Lamar and singer-songwriter SZA.
+"Gloria" (stylized in all lowercase) is a song by rapper Kendrick Lamar and singer-songwriter SZA.
 It is the closing track of Lamar's sixth studio album, GNX (2024).
-It was produced by Sounwave, Jack Antonoff and Dominik "Deats" Patrzek.
+It was produced by Sounwave, Jack Antonoff, and Dominik "Deats" Patrzek.

 Background and release

 Rapper Kendrick Lamar and singer-songwriter SZA are known for their longstanding work relationship.
-Their series of collaborations began in 2014 with SZA's "Babylon", a track from her third extended play Z. The duo released four more songs together during the succeeding nine years.
+Their series of collaborations began in 2014 with SZA's "Babylon", a track from her third extended play, Z. The duo released four more songs together during the succeeding nine years.
 (Note: "Easy Bake" (with Jay Rock), "Untitled 04 | 08.14.2014", "Doves in the Wind", and "All the Stars".
 This list does not include songs by Lamar that have hidden vocals from SZA.)

 In October 2024, SZA posted on social media to suggest that a new studio album by Lamar was coming soon.
 It would be his sixth, following 2022's Mr. Morale & the Big Steppers.
 The upcoming album was surprise-released next month on November 22.
 Titled GNX, it contains several collaborations with other musicians, including two songs with SZA.

 Composition

 Critics have noted the song bears similarities to "I Used to Love H.E.R." by Common and "I Gave You Power" by Nas.
 The song contains a sample of "Amarga Tristeza", written by Jorge Castañeda and performed by Combo Impacto, while Mexican singer Deyra Barrera performs an interlude, bringing mariachi sounds to the track.
-Over an instrumental composed of violin and strings, Kendrick Lamar reflects on the complications of a relationship, claiming to have commitment issues and been with his partner since adolescence.
+Over an instrumental composed of violin and strings, Kendrick Lamar reflects on the complications of a relationship, claiming to have commitment issues with his partner he's been with since adolescence.
 SZA plays the role of the woman he loves.
 Lamar gives the impression that he is referring to his wife Whitney Alford, but reveals in the end that he is discussing his relationship with his pen—which he has personified as a woman named Gloria—as an extended, detailed metaphor in an ode to writing music.